 Originally Published in AdExchanger.
 “Data-Driven Thinking” is written by members of the media community and contains fresh ideas on the digital revolution in media.
-Today’s column is written by Jonathan Lenaghan, head of data science at PlaceIQ.
+Today’s column is written by Jessica Yiu, an audience analyst at PlaceIQ.

 The golden rule in real estate is location, location, location.
 The same mantra has been adopted by the world of digital marketing, albeit with a slightly different meaning, because human behavior, including consumer habits and preferences, is fundamentally shaped by places and contexts.

 Put simply, what you buy is predicted by not just who you are, but where you’ve been.

 Places are integral to our identities.
 Even as children, we gain an intuitive understanding of the places that are important to us, such as our home, school, neighborhood park or favorite ice cream shop.
 As we mature, our connection to significant locations only deepens as we develop enduring associations, more sophisticated representations, and enriched attributes of those places.

 Subconsciously, we create place-based mental schemas, keeping track of where we’ve been, how far we are from home and which events occur where.